 If you’re going to be in St. Petersburg longer than a week you should consider renting a self-contained apartment to save money and enjoy more privacy than a hotel.
 But really cheap accommodation is hard to find in high season.
 The most frequently used variant is when you pay a fee to a real estate agency whose task is to find an apartment for you and deliver information about you to an apartment owner.
 Sometimes, when comes the time for a meeting with the owner it somehow happens that the owner disappears and doesn’t respond to calls.

 If you book through an agency that also provides visa support, your registration should be handled automatically.
 But be sure to verify that this is so.
 There have been instances where agencies failed to follow through with the paperwork, landing their clients on a bureaucratic nightmare.

-Most apartments in St. Petersburg have a sturdy, often steel-plated, door with two or even three locks, while the door from building or yard onto the street may be locked by a device which requires you to pinch in a code.
+Most apartments in St. Petersburg have a sturdy, often steel-plated, door with two or even three locks, while the door from building or yard onto the street may be locked by a device that requires you to pinch in a code.

 You shouldn’t be daunted by Russia’s long winters.
 In St. Petersburg temperature falls to around -10ºC, between November and late March.
-The city is well equipped with an army of snowploughs and street cleaners.
+The city is well equipped with an army of snowplows and street cleaners.

 But the more snow falls the worse.
-Because mostly snow ploughs transport piles of snow from place to place.
+Because mostly snow plows transport piles of snow from place to place.
 It is better to come when winter isn’t very snowy.
 Although the snow-covered St. Petersburg is beautiful.